-In recent years, some photographers have so many clients flocking to mini-sessions, that they ultimately have to say “that’s enough” and pause new reservations from coming in.
+In recent years, some photographers had so many clients flocking to mini-sessions that they ultimately have to say, “That’s enough,” and pause new reservations from coming in.
 They don’t have to spend a fortune on advertising in order to achieve this; in fact, a large amount of that kind of work doesn’t cost them anything.
 Let’s allow those successful photographers to do the talking - and look into how they do it.

 Mini-sessions - not so “mini” for photographers

 Everything starts with a title - what do you call your mini-sessions?
 Do you call them what they are?
-We could just skip this whole element - but, just as an example, Lindsay Coulter avoids even calling those sessions “mini’s.”
+Of course, we could skip this whole element - but, just as an example, Lindsay Coulter avoids even calling those sessions “mini’s.”
 “When I advertise it as a mini,” she says, “sometimes the customer gets the impression that they can be cheap or even inferior.
-I call them Holiday, Spring, Christmas shoots, etc.” This is just a subjective view though - many others just call them mini-sessions and do just fine, so give it some thought.
+So I call them Holiday, Spring, Christmas shoots, etc.” This is just a subjective view, though - many others call them mini-sessions and do just fine, so give it some thought.

 How your clients may perceive different mini-sessions

-For many clients, Christmas mini’s are a must-have - they’re something that’s planned well in advance.
-Spring and Summer mini’s are more of a “nice-to-have” type of deal, and are more spontaneous.
-Hence, Coulter thinks those types of occasions call for client acquisitions through the use of discounts, or in other words, for discounts on less common mini-shoots in general - be it for Spring, Fall, Mother’s Day and the like.
+For many clients, Christmas minis are a must-have - they’re planned well in advance.
+On the other hand, spring and summer minis are more of a “nice-to-have” type of deal and are more spontaneous.
+Hence, Coulter thinks those types of occasions call for client acquisitions through the use of discounts, or in other words, for deals on less common mini-shoots in general - be it for Spring, Fall, Mother’s Day, and the like.

 Build up a list of smart emails

 Facebook may come and go - but the world of email will not.
 Create a list of clients who have previously had mini-sessions with you before.
 Send them a discount at your next set of mini-sessions.
-Alternatively, hand them discounts for more, right after their initial mini-session is over.
+Alternatively, hand them deals for more right after their initial mini-session is over.

 Keep those emails short and concise.

-Promotional emails aren’t there for putting all your cards on the table - they’re there to attract attention to your offer.
-A few short sentences here and there, a catchy subject, and you’re almost there - like Henna Holwedra, a Dutch photographer with over 60,000 subscribers on Youtube, give it a neat finish with some behind-the-scenes pictures from your mini-shoots and you’re bound to arouse interest, build trust and give people the desire to shoot in no time.
+Promotional emails aren’t there to put all your cards on the table - they’re there to attract attention to your offer.
+A few short sentences here and there, a catchy subject, and you’re almost there - like Henna Holwedra, a Dutch photographer with over 60,000 subscribers on YouTube, give it a neat finish with some behind-the-scenes pictures from your mini-shoots, and you’re bound to arouse interest, build trust and give people the desire to shoot in no time.

 Go Online.
 Spread the message.

 Where do your local clients often go?
-The nearest barber, restaurant, school?
-Work with those who run these places, spread the word.
+The nearest barber, restaurant, or school?
+Work with those who run these places, and spread the word.
 Send out emails to parents.
 Leave posters near entrances.
-Think about how school management, hotel owners, etc. could benefit from cooperating with you.
+Think about how school management, hotel owners, etc., could benefit from cooperating with you.